 Use alternatives if proper fume ventilation isn’t available

 Air ventilation when working with fumes is an absolute requirement.
-There are plenty of tools that can be used to protect workers properly from dangerous fumes.
+There are plenty of tools that can be used to protect workers properly from dangerous fumes and smokes.
 Downdraft booths are highly effective against fume buildup and can offer a great solution to any air ventilation problem.

 Remain OSHA compliant